-- Grupo ICE records tangible and intangible goods classified or categorized as financial leases under the terms of a lease agreement as "Assets in operation under financial leases". - Assets in operation under financial leases are recorded at the cost of acquisition or construction, plus any other directly related costs necessary to have the asset in required location and in the conditions that allow it to operate. - Assets in operation under financial leases that are received by Grupo ICE beforehand are recorded as such when Grupo ICE takes on the risks and benefits related to these assets and that, therefore, allow it to dispose of them as of such receipt and make it responsible for their custody and exploitation. - The cost of the assets in operation under financial leases received beforehand is recorded by computing the present value of each disbursal (receipt or delivery of the asset) at the time when they are received and ready to operate, as these assets are capitalized as of the moment that they are in the location and have the conditions to be used as foreseen by the management, thus generating the corresponding depreciation expense as of that moment. - Computation of the present value is performed using the lease's implicit financing rate, provided that determining it is practicable or, otherwise, the interest rate that Grupo ICE defines for similar scenarios. - The implicit financial burden that is determined is charged each month, during the anticipated term, to the profit or loss, and is offset against a financial lease liability. - If an implicit financial burden is determined to be immaterial, the value of the asset and liability is attributed by cost-benefit at the moment it is received beforehand.
-This is something that is determined on a case by case basis to reach a conclusion that justifies the decision.
+- Grupo ICE records tangible and intangible goods classified or categorized as financial leases under the terms of a lease agreement as "Assets in operation under financial leases". - Assets in operation under financial leases are recorded at the cost of acquisition or construction, plus any other directly related costs necessary to have the asset in required location and in the conditions that allow it to operate. - Right-of-use assets that are received by Grupo ICE beforehand are recorded as such when Grupo ICE takes on the risks and benefits related to these assets and that, therefore, allow it to dispose of them as of such receipt and make it responsible for their custody and exploitation.